 This is the same as option 1, but with a lesser copyediting service.

 A lighter copyedit will just focus on fixing and correcting actual errors rather than also improving the word choice and sentence structure.

 So while the editor won’t fix wordy or awkward sentences or other infelicities, they will fix actual errors.
 So at least your published manuscript won’t be riddled with errors.

 Option 3: Pay for full big-picture editing and use software to find as many grammar and punctuation errors as possible.

-Get full big-picture editing to ensure the content is strong.
+Get full big-picture editing (this is called either developmental, substantive, structural, or content editing) to ensure the content is strong.
 Or at least get an in-depth manuscript assessment, not just a free beta read for this option.

 Then, skimp on the copyediting.
-There are programs out there, like Grammarly, that can help spot errors.
+There are programs out there, like Grammarly and ProWritingAid, that can help spot some errors.
 These programs do not replace an actual editor.
 Many times they suggest changes that are wrong, so unless you do have a good grasp of grammar and punctuation, I wouldn’t suggest this route.

 These programs and your friends and family will never replace a professional editor, but if you are needing to save money, they can spot some of the more embarrassing errors.